For centuries, bird’s nest has been a prized possession enjoyed by royalty.

 Birds Nest Soup Is Best Consumed on an Empty Stomach

 In traditional Chinese Medicine (TCM), it is classified as a tonic.
-Ideally, it should be consumed before meals to allow the body better absorb its nutrients.
+Ideally, it should be eaten before meals to allow the body better absorb.

 Do note that bird’s nest is not a medicine nor treatment for any specific illness.
 It’s a tonic to help the body recover and gain strength.